 Thus, a substantial explanation as to what a research question is, cannot come in the form of a simple one-liner.
 So, this document will serve not only as a guide on how to find potential research questions for a journal, conference, or even a class paper.
 It will also offer a cursory discussion of the nature and intent of research questions as well as some approaches you can take in finding knowledge gaps and research topics, applicable to different academic and industrial research fields.
 And, to put more flesh into the abstract discussion, famous examples will be given.
 For details on writing an entire research paper, here is a place to start and see a sample research paper outline.

-Put simply, a research question is a question that a researcher wants to answer.
+So, what are research questions?
+A simple research question definition would be a question that a researcher wants to answer.
 Operationally, research questions are the main basis for how a research paper is made.
 As such, there are many types of research questions, depending on the field of study, accepted methodologies, and topics of interest you are dealing with.
 Research questions are also posed to fill in gaps in knowledge for a particular discipline or industry.

 Theoretical research is described as "a logical exploration of a system of beliefs and assumptions" about a system's behavior and its implications (Edgar & Manz, 2017).
 It is mainly done in logical space or "the set of distinctions amongst ways for the world to be (Rayo, 2013)" or simply the space of possibilities.
 Theories are abstractly constructed to explain and predict phenomena or abstract research objects.

 The term "theory" in science is used differently than in ordinary English.
 While in ordinary usage, "theory" is being used to mean rank speculation or a disputable hypothesis, among scientists, it is often used to describe an established subdiscipline with widely accepted laws, methods, foundations, and applications.
 It is a body of explanatory hypotheses with strong empirical support (Rosenberg, 2005).